MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## 11. Identifying Differentially Expressed Genes (DEGs)

-For this tutorial, we will proceed to identify differentially expresed genes (DEG) only between control (WT, 3 samples) and 24 hr. of treatment (WT 24hr, 3 samples); subsequent pairwise DEG analysis can be repeated for different groups:
+For this tutorial, we will proceed to identify differentially expresed genes (DEG)  between control (WT, 3 samples) and 24 hr. of treatment (WT 24hr, 3 samples); subsequent pairwise DEG analysis can be repeated for different groups:

 ```{r}
 > M6data <- selDataMatrix[, c(1,2,3,10,11,12)]